-- Pedestrian must walk on sidewalks where they are available.
+- Pedestrians must walk on sidewalks where they are available.

-- Pedestrians cannot run into the path of a moving vehicle so yielding is impossible.
+- Pedestrians cannot run into the path of a moving vehicle, making yielding impossible.

 How Much Will a Pedestrian Accident Lawyer Charge Me?

-Most personal injury law firms offer a free consultation to discuss your case and determine if you are eligible to potentially recover damages in a lawsuit.
-Once a lawyer reviews your case and decides to represent you, you generally do not have to pay attorney fees up front.
-Instead, your attorney fees will be handled on a contingent fee basis, which means your lawyer will recover fees from any settlement or court-awarded damages.
+Most personal injury law firms offer a free consultation to discuss your case and determine if you are eligible to potentially recover damages.
+Once a Boca Raton personal injury lawyer reviews your case and decides to represent you, you generally do not have to pay attorney fees up front.
+Instead, your case will be handled on a contingency-fee basis, which means your lawyer will recover fees from any settlement or court-awarded damages.

 Boca Raton, Florida 33431